Topics: Blog Code Compliance

 2025: Reshape Phase 1 Complete, Phase 2 Underway

 2025 marked a milestone for the ASME Reshape Project with Phase 1 completed and Phase 2 underway, bringing structural and procedural changes that will impact the code for years to come.
+So far, formal redirection of Division 2 for nearly all of the common design rules has been underway.

 Simplified Navigation